austintgriffith/web2-to-web3-curriculum/day2/README.md

 explain that if you lose it, it's gone forever

-explain how it can be recovered from that
+explain how it can be recovered from the 12 words and you get a bunch of accounts

 use eth.build to show the relationship between menmonics, pks, public keys, and addresses